federicomariamassari/udacity-rsend/README.md

 ### Overview

-_Create 2D occupancy grid and 3D view maps in real time using SLAM with RTAB-Map._
+_Create 2D occupancy grid and 3D view maps in real time using RGB-D SLAM with RTAB-Map._

 __[Link to code](/projects/p4/catkin_ws/src)__